Self-Love

 “Abhor the love of self.”—Edna Lister

 Our task in living in the world is to learn how to love God more than we love our own self and its desires, appetites and impulses.
 Self-love puts self first, but soul love places God in the top slot.
 Do not mistake self-love for self-esteem, which is rightly defined as having a good opinion of one’s self.
-The most popular term for self-love today is narcissism.
+The most popular, often-used term for self-love today is narcissism.
 1

 Edna Lister on Self-Love